 - Look at their indicators, to see if they are signaling or not.
 If the indicators come on as they are approaching it is a little more likely then if it has been on as long as you have seen them.

-- Look at their position.
+- Notice at their position.
 If they are positioned left, right or centred it may suggest they are going left, right or straight.
-If they adjust their position it is a little more believable.
+Also if they adjust their position it is a little more believable.
 If they are in a lane specifically marked for going one direction, that is a much stronger signal and almost completely believable.

 - Judge their speed.
 If they are staying fast they are probably going straight.
 If they are slowing down it may be to turn or they may just be cautious.